hypervel/hypervel.org/docs/docs/mail.md

 return Attachment::fromData(fn () => $this->content, 'Photo Name');
 ```

-Laravel Hyperf also provides additional methods that you may use to customize your attachments.
+Hypervel also provides additional methods that you may use to customize your attachments.
 For example, you may use the `as` and `withMime` methods to customize the file's name and MIME type:

 ```php
 return Attachment::fromPath('/path/to/file')